LEGAL Self-Defense

 In other words, you admit to breaking the law by engaging in violence or force against another person, but ask for your behavior to be excused because it was necessary to protect yourself (or another person) from harm.

-Self-defense can be a valid defense to many crimes in California, including:
+Self-defense can be a valid defense to many crimes in North Carolina, including:

-There is no section of the California Penal Code that outlines a person’s right act in self-defense.
+No section of the North Carolina Penal Code outlines a person’s right to act in self-defense.
 However, the state’s jury instructions permit a defendant to assert the defense in a criminal matter.
-A jury, after reviewing all relevant evidence and testimony, may find that violent behavior is excusable under certain circumstances.
+After reviewing all relevant evidence and testimony, a jury may find that violent behavior is excusable under certain circumstances.

 Imminent Danger